isomerpages/mlaw-corp/pages/eservices.md

 breadcrumb: E-Services
 ---
 #### **Urgent Maintenance Notice**
-The following e-services are unavailable until Mon, 12 Jun 2023 0900hrs due to maintenance works:
+Some of our e-services are unavailable till 12 June 2023 0900hrs due to urgent maintenance works.
-<br>(1) Insolvency Office
-<br>(2) Special Needs Trust Company (SNTC)
-<br>(3) eCollection Portal

 During this period, waiting times at our Ministry of Law Services Centre and our hotline may also be longer than usual.
+<br><br>The following e-services are still accessible via the links provided:
+<br><br><u>Insolvency Search:</u> https://eservices.mlaw.gov.sg/credportal/#/generic/isearch/
+<br><u>Insolvency Person’s Portal:</u> https://eservices.mlaw.gov.sg/insolportal/
+<br><u>Creditor’s Portal:</u> https://eservices.mlaw.gov.sg/credportal/
+<br><u>Private Trustees in Bankruptcy Portal:</u> https://eservices.mlaw.gov.sg/ptib/

-We seek your understanding and apologise for any inconvenience caused.
+<br><br>We seek your understanding and apologise for any inconvenience caused.

 <!--Notice for Regular Maintenance Schedule-->
 <!--